internet-sicherheit/eco-blockchain-governance/governance/references/README.md

 # Governance References

-This directory contains a collection of reviewed existing governance documents by other organizations.
+This directory contains a collection of reviewed and summarized existing governance documents by other organizations.

 ## References